Defenses and Options That May Be Available to You in Drug cases

 We can help – Proof and Defenses : Florida Drug Defense

 Often, trafficking arrests as well as other drug charge arrests result from a traffic stop.
-The legality of the traffic stop regarding founded suspicion of a crime necessary to stop a vehicle or probable cause always needs to be investigated and addressed by an experienced pinellas county drug defense attorney.
+The legality of the traffic stop regarding founded suspicion of a crime necessary to stop a vehicle or probable cause of a traffic offense always needs to be investigated and addressed thoroughly by an experienced Pinellas County Drug Defense Attorney.
 Larry Sandefer has extensive experience in Fourth Amendment Rights, illegal searches and seizures, and search warrant issues.
-In drug cases it is especially important to obtain the services of an experienced Fourth Amendment defense attorney familiar with stop and search and seizure issues.
+He is recognized for his accomplishments and ability.

-Depending on the circumstances of an individual case, several options could be explored such as “substantial assistance” or presentation of legal mitigating circumstances.
+Depending on the circumstances of an individual case, other options should be explored such as “substantial assistance” or presentation of legal mitigating circumstances.
 Trafficking Statutes allow for cooperation and assistance to be given credit towards possibly eliminating or removing a minimum mandatory prison sentence.
-A person’s existing addiction To a controlled substance or a previous accident where drugs were prescribed which led to an addiction may be very valuable information for us to explore and talk with you about.
+A person’s existing addiction to a controlled substance, or a previous accident where drugs were prescribed which led to an addiction may be very valuable information for us to explore and talk with you about.
 Together we can find the answers.

 Many people do not realize that you can be charged with possession of a drug or a controlled substance without having it on your person.
 Florida has what are called constructive possession laws.
 This means that a person is in possession of something if they know it is present and they have the ability to control it.